k0pernicus/website/content/post/the_intelligence_problem.md

 </center>

 The more I listen AI enthousiastic people, the more I can differenciate them in '10' very different groups:
-* people who think that AI is a synonym of "strong black magic",
+* people who think that AI is a synonym of "strong black magic";
 * people who are amazed by AI because "come on dude... it's just maths!".

 There is something wrong with "Artificial Intelligence"...